ThibaultDeneus/thibaultdeneus.github.io/_pages/about.md

 <div style="text-align: justify;">

-I am a fourth-year PhD student in the [Department of Economics](https://feb.kuleuven.be/research/economics)  at the University of Leuven.
+I am a fourth-year PhD student in the <a href="https://feb.kuleuven.be/research/economics">Department of Economics</a> at the University of Leuven.
 My promotor is Prof. Erwin Ooghe, and I specialize in empirical labour economics.
 My current research focuses on topics such as minimum wages, teacher time allocation, and the meaning of work.
 I am funded by a Fellowship for Fundamental Research from the Research Foundation – Flanders.
-My work combines both structural models and causal inference methods.
+I use both structural models and causal inference methods for my research.
 </div>

 **Contact**: thibault.deneus (at) kuleuven.be